Modern Times

 The world that was gradually setting the stage for World War II was also the world of Edward VIII, the Prince of Wales.
 A renowned womanizer and major disappointment to his father, George V, this heir to the British throne would begin a secret affair with American socialite Wallis Simpson that would later lead to his abdication as king after a reign of just 326 days.
 In a two-part profile, the New Yorker’s London correspondent Anthony Gibbs could already see that Edward would not be like other monarchs, this lonely “fish out of water” bored with court protocol and finding escape in a bottle of whisky.
 Excerpts from Part I (caricature by Al Frueh):

 HITLER HONEYMOON…Edward VIII abdicated the British throne in December 1936 and married the newly divorced Wallis Simpson in June 1937.
-Four months later (right) they would pay a visit to Adolph Hitler and his thugs at Hitler’s mountain retreat above Berchtesgaden.
+Four months later (right) they would pay a visit to Adolf Hitler and his thugs at Hitler’s mountain retreat above Berchtesgaden.
 Edward was known to be sympathetic to the Nazis, and favored the type of appeasement that would embolden Der Führer to invade Czechoslovakia and much of Europe beginning in 1939.
 (Pinterest/Wikipedia)

 * * *